opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:function:: RNG::operator double()

-    Returns the next random number of the specified type.

 Each of the methods updates the state using the MWC algorithm and returns the next random number of the specified type.
 In case of integer types, the returned number is from the available value range for the specified type.
 In case of floating-point types, the returned value is from ``[0,1)`` range.

 RNG::operator ()
 --------------------
+Returns the next random number.

 .. ocv:function:: unsigned RNG::operator ()()

 .. ocv:function:: unsigned RNG::operator ()(unsigned N)

-    Returns the next random number.

     :param N: Upper non-inclusive boundary of the returned random number.